Nigeria

 Food assistance

 WFP uses either food or cash transfers to support displaced people living in camps or with host communities, as well as vulnerable host populations.
-Throughout 2017 and 2018, WFP assistance reached 1.2 million people every month.
+With diminishing resources, WFP is prioritizing its operations to reach 1.1 million vulnerable people every month in northern Nigeria.

 Nutrition

-WFP assists with specialized nutritious food children under 5 at risk of malnutrition, and pregnant and nursing women.
-Jointly with UNICEF and ACF, WFP delivers an integrated package of essential health and nutrition services to prevent and treat acute malnutrition.
-Surveys in IDP camps in Maiduguri, Borno state, show a dramatic drop in malnutrition rates.
-However, these still remain high in more remote areas.
+WFP provides specialized nutritious food to children under 5 at risk of malnutrition, and pregnant and to nursing women.
+Jointly with UNICEF and NGO partners, WFP delivers essential health and nutrition services to prevent and treat acute malnutrition.
+Surveys in camps for internally displaced people in Borno State show a significant drop in malnutrition rates among the population supported by WFP and other humanitarian agencies.
+However, overall malnutrition figures remain very high, especially in the more remote, conflict-affected areas in the northeast.

 Resilience

-WFP provides scheduled air transport to the entire humanitarian community, including three helicopters to carry vital relief – vaccines, medicine, medical equipment and staff – to hard-to-reach, isolated areas.
+WFP provides air transport to the entire humanitarian community, including helicopters to carry vital relief – vaccines, medicine, medical equipment and staff – to hard-to-reach, isolated areas.
+The United Nations Humanitarian Air Service (UNHAS), managed by WFP, was transporting over 3,700 passengers a month by the end of 2023.
+UNHAS was also transporting 10.2 mt of light humanitarian cargo each month, reaching 14 locations.
+UNHAS passenger and cargo services support more than 80 organizations in Nigeria.

 Contacts